eveninglily/draw-it/README.md

 # Draw-it
 Collaborative drawing and games!

 This project is discontinued as of this point, but I at least want this repo and readme to serve as a final thought on it.
+It's quite the ramble, but gets the point across.

 ## History
 I started this project in 2013, and have worked on it on and off (mostly off) since then.
 At the time, there were very few options in the collaborative drawing space, let alone good options.
 I thought I could do better, and started this project as a result.